slowjams/Pro-ASP.NET-Core-Identity/0-Auth-Source Code.md

                                                                                                   // via AuthenticationService
          if (result?.Principal != null)  // query from the wrapped AuthenticationTicket in AuthenticateResult {
-            context.User = result.Principal;   // <--------------------------------------a3 important! that's the main purpose of AuthenticationMiddleware whihc is to set a
+            context.User = result.Principal;  // <-------------a3 important! that's the main purpose of AuthenticationMiddleware which is to set a ClaimsPrincipal on HttpContext.User
-                                               // ClaimsPrincipal on HttpContext.User, note that it is not and should not be set in IAuthenticationHandler.AuthenticateAsync()

          }
          if (result?.Succeeded ?? false)
          {
             var authFeatures = new AuthenticationFeatures(result);
             context.Features.Set<IHttpAuthenticationFeature>(authFeatures);
-            context.Features.Set<IAuthenticateResultFeature>(authFeatures);  // <------------cache the result so that it could be used by PolicyEvaluator later when there is no
+            context.Features.Set<IAuthenticateResultFeature>(authFeatures);  // <------------cache the result so that it could be used by PolicyEvaluator later when there is extra
-                                                                             // AuthenticationScheme specified in the  [Authorize( AuthenticationSchemes = "xxx, yyy")]
+                                                                             // AuthenticationScheme specified on endpoints as [Authorize( AuthenticationSchemes = "xxx, yyy")]
+                                                                             // so that the default scheme's authentication won't run again unnecessarily
          }
       }